 The answer is probably the same as before.

 It’s often said that managing a home is like managing a business.

 So what do mothers do to keep track of their utensils?
 They use kitchen racks.

 Any FMCG company produces innumerable data points each day.
 These get stored in multiple platforms creating an unequal flow of information, different sources of truth, and perplexed managers who are unsure of what to trust.

 Not having access to the right data at the right time, is like finding a fork when you’re looking for a spoon.

-When businesses create a unified view of data to track movements of products, SKUs, channel partners and sales teams, it becomes possible to keep a check on the pulse of the business, anytime.
+When businesses create a unified view of data to track the movements of products, SKUs, channel partners and sales teams, it becomes possible to keep a check on the pulse of the business at, anytime.

 For example, when Hershey started using Bizom’s retail intelligence platform to accumulate all of their retail data and analyze it regularly with Bizom’s reporting tools, the company competently boosted their store productivity.